 The University of Trento has been ranked in top positions by national rankings, and it is well positioned in international ones.
 This result is due, in particular, to the University’s success in research and to its ability to look towards Europe and the world.

 The University gained recognition at international level, as confirmed by independent sources such as THE-Times Higher Education Rankings and QS-Quacquarelli Sysmonds.

-Excellent position for the University of Trento has achieved an excellent position, in the 251-300 group, in the World University Ranking 2016-2017 by the Times Higher Education magazine, which ranks the best universities on the planet and examined 1250 universities worldwide.
+The University of Trento has achieved an excellent position, in the 251-300 group, in the World University Ranking 2018 by the Times Higher Education magazine, which ranks the best universities on the planet and examined 1250 universities worldwide.
 The University ranked in the 351-400 group, and is the tenth among 51 Italian universities.

-The Research Quality Assessment (VQR) on research conducted by Italian universities in the 2011-2014 term, released by ANVUR at the end of December 2016, confirmed the University of Trento in top position among State universities, and sixth in the general ranking which also includes institutions of higher learning and research institutes like Sant’Anna or the Scuola Normale Superiore in Pisa.
+The Research Quality Assessment (VQR) on research conducted by Italian universities in the 2011-2014 term, released by ANVUR at the end of December 2016, confirmed the University of Trento in top position among State universities, and sixth in the general ranking which also includes institutions of higher learning and research institutes like Sant’Anna and the Scuola Normale Superiore in Pisa.